 There are a variety of views as to what the bread and wine/juice represent in the Lord’s Supper.
 To some, they become the literal body and blood of Jesus.
 To others, they only symbolize his body and blood.
 And there are a number of views between those two.
 As well as how they might serve as a vehicle for receiving God’s grace.

 But regardless of how one views the elements, it is clear from this passage that the Lord’s Supper has both a backward and a forward-looking significance.
 Looking back, we remember Christ’s sacrifice for us.
-Looking forward, we are issuing a proclamation of his death, until he returns.
-I should never participate in the Lord’s Supper without it being a time of remembrance.
-Remembering what he has done for me, as well as looking forward to his return.
+Looking forward, we are issuing a proclamation of his death until he returns.
+I should never participate in the Lord’s Supper without it being a time of remembrance—remembering what he has done for me and looking forward to his return.